-This Super Simple Guacamole recipe is easy to make in 5 minutes using only 5 ingredients!
+This Super Simple Guacamole recipe is easy to make in 5 minutes using only 4 ingredients!
 Super easy and super delish!

-Steps and Instructions
+Steps and Avocado Tips

 How to Keep Guacamole From Turning Brown

 To avoid the brown color that comes with exposure to oxygen, place saran wrap on the guacamole.
 Make sure to press the saran wrap into the bowl so that the wrap touches the guac.
 This reduces the exposure to oxygen, which slows the guacamole from turning brown.

 Upgrade Your Basic Guacamole

 There's nothing wrong with basic guac, but if you're feeling ready for a change-up, here are some ideas!